Profirator/project-config/docs/configure.md

 DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

+### System requirements
+Virtual machine with 4 cores, 4 GB of RAM and 40 GB disk.
+This guide is written for Ubuntu.
+How everm setup is also tested with CentOS.

+### Placeholders in config files

+So not to leak secrets to github, few placesholder tags are used: <secret> and <pass>

+some URLs have the name of the city removed, like: https://apis.city.apinf.cloud when deciding what URLs to use, replace with what ever URI component needed.

 ### Install Docker and Docker Compose
 Note: Using “sudo” as my login user don’t contain all the privileges, but it’s in sudo group